sntcristian/and-kge/updates.md

 ### Update 7/06/2021
 #### Dataset update
 We noticed that the previous datasets suffered from severe bugs, among which:
-1. Publishers and works were not disambiguated,
+1. publishers and works were not disambiguated,
-2. The preprocessing algorithm produced many duplicate triples,
+2. the preprocessing algorithm produced many duplicate triples,
 3. literal triples were included in the train, test and validation datasets.
 We corrected these errors and we updated the dataset according to a revised data model.
 This dataset is called `OC-197K` and it contains 197,366 triples, among which 87,511 are triples containing textual literals (e.g. titles of works, authors' names).
 The data model is available in the `docs` folder.
 #### Library update